 1:30 – 2:45

-- AB705 and DSPS: How to make it work: This workshop will provide an opportunity to discuss how to implement AB705 at your campus while taking into account the diverse needs of your DSPS student population.
+- AB705 and DSPS: Reflections on Engagement, Participation, and Potential Impacts – San Ramon: This workshop will provide an opportunity to discuss how to implement AB705 at your campus while taking into account the diverse needs of your DSPS student population.

-- Guided Pathways and DSPS Students: Promoting Career Counseling, Study Strategies, Diversity and Learner Centered Teaching: This presentation summarizes what we learned during recent interviews with our successful DSPS student graduates.
+- Guided Pathways and DSPS Students – Salon A: Promoting Career Counseling, Study Strategies, Diversity and Learner Centered Teaching: This presentation summarizes what we learned during recent interviews with our successful DSPS student graduates.
 Students were asked about careers, successful study skills and what characteristics make a great teaching instructor.
 These qualities will be discussed in terms of Guided Pathways goals.
 Results will be presented in an interactive discussion with participants, and recommendations drawn from our qualitative work will be shared with other colleges.

-- What’s in a Name: Inspiring Change to Promote Inclusion and Remove Stigma: Changing the name of a community college program away from DSPS can lead to numerous other changes.
+- What’s in a Name: Inspiring Change to Promote Inclusion and Remove Stigma – Salon B: Changing the name of a community college program away from DSPS can lead to numerous other changes.
 Learn how this one decision led to a cascade of events that have transformed and rejuvenated one college’s program.
 New curriculum, services, and staff roles have awakened a new vision for inclusion for students with disabilities.

-- Educating and Engaging General Faculty in the Benefits of Assistive Technology: Please join us in exploring the benefits of assistive technology (AT) for non-DSPS faculty, educating them on the use of AT as a tool to support and enhance educational experiences of DSPS students.
+- Educating and Engaging General Faculty in the Benefits of Assistive Technology – Salon C: Please join us in exploring the benefits of assistive technology (AT) for non-DSPS faculty, educating them on the use of AT as a tool to support and enhance educational experiences of DSPS students.
 Chancellor’s Office mandates regarding access and equity for students with disabilities has provided an opportunity to educate faculty on the benefits of incorporating AT into their courses.

-- Fine Lines with Career Counseling Students with ID/ASD: The workshop will address the challenges faced by rehabilitation counselors and those who work with students to obtain employment.
+- Fine Lines with Career Counseling Students with ID/ASD – Salon I: The workshop will address the challenges faced by rehabilitation counselors and those who work with students to obtain employment.
 We plan to address topics such as: 1) building confidence and self-esteem in students 2) guiding students to appropriate and realistic positions 3) working with the societal stigma of disability.

 2:45 – 3:15: Break